 13. Target Business Travelers

 Business travelers account for a huge chunk of our bookings, especially in the non-peak season.
 They tend to make more repeat bookings and leave much less mess.
-You can read my post all about attracting business travelers and providing them with a great service here.
+You can read my post all about attracting business travelers and providing them with great service here.

 I hope that you found this article useful.
 This is by no means an exhaustive list, and if you have further comments or suggestions, please do comment in the box below.
-Equally, if there’s anything I’ve said which you have another opinion on, then I’d love to hear it!
+Equally, if there’s anything I’ve said that you have another opinion on, then I’d love to hear it!